Most definitely a Cornish Pasty Recipe to keep for the future. This is for six good-sized Cornish Pasties.

 Crimping is one of the secrets to a true Cornish pasty.
 A good hand crimp is usually a sign of a good handmade pasty.

-2. Fold the other half of pastry over the filling and squeeze the half
+- Fold the other half of the pastry over the filling and squeeze the half-circle edges firmly together.

-3. Push down on the edge of the pasty and using your index finger
+- Push down on the edge of the pastry and using your index finger

 Source, prepared and tried and tested by: Jack O’Neill